The Best Disk Cloning Software of 2026 [Free/Paid]

 Minitool Shadowmaker Pro Home

 MiniTool ShadowMaker is another great paid software for cloning Hard drives or SSDs.
 It gives you the benefit of a monthly plan at 12.99/month for 1PC.
-The free version only gives you simple options like external backup, restore, sync, etc. However, the paid plan will offer you features like cloning, image restoration, etc. The user interface isn’t as interesting as the EaseUS ToDo Backup but it does the job perfectly.
+The free version only gives you simple options like external backup, restore, sync, etc. However, the paid plan will offer features such as cloning and image restoration.
+The user interface isn’t as interesting as the EaseUS ToDo Backup, but it does the job perfectly.
 So, again, if you want to spend a little less amount for a single clone or some clones for a month, you can take its monthly plan and cancel later.

 1. Install and Open MiniTool ShadowMaker

-First of all, install the software from the official website and get its paid version called ShadowMaker Pro or Pro Ultimate.
+First, install the software from the official website and obtain its paid version, called ShadowMaker Pro or Pro Ultimate.
 Open the program.

 2. Go to the Clone Menu